rcellis15/bimm143_github/README.md

 # bimm143_github
-class work form BIMM143 at UCSD
+class work from BIMM143 at UC San Diego